 City of New Castle Transportation Plan

-You are invited to attend a Virtual Public Visioning Workshop for the City of New Castle Transportation Plan on Wednesday, February 10 from 6:45pm to 9:00pm.
-During this workshop, we will seek your feedback and ideas about traffic, connectivity, bicycling and walking, transit, parking, freight, and flooding.
-The workshop will include a presentation, small group discussions, and Q&A. Click below to register to attend.
+A Virtual Public Visioning Workshop for the City of New Castle Transportation Plan was held on Wednesday, February 10.
+During this workshop, the planning team sought your feedback and ideas about traffic, connectivity, bicycling and walking, transit, parking, freight, and flooding.
+The workshop included a presentation, small group discussions, and Q&A. Results and a recording will be posted soon.

 - Task 1 Report: Existing Issues, Opportunities, and Constraints – Draft 12/1/2020

 About the Plan